lesunb/XMIToPRISM/README.md

 ## Annotate the probabilities and Export the XMI file of your diagram

 Follow the instructions for the corresponding tool inside the folder "docs/UML Modeling Tools Instructions".
 Each tool has it's own way of inserting the probabilities.
-Currently supported UML Modeling Tools: Astah and Papyrus.
+Currently supported UML Modeling Tools: Astah, Modelio and Papyrus.

 ## Build the project and create JAR file
 **Important: Make sure you have Java installed and added to your PATH environment variable.**